cdpxe/NELphase/documentation/README.md

 Written by *Steffen Wendzel*, [www.wendzel.de](http://www.wendzel.de) (wendzel (at) hs-worms (dot) de).
 Research on the NEL phase is currently performed by multiple authors, cf. [our project website](http://ih-patterns.blogspot.de/p/authorscontact.html).

-*Please Note:* We describe details of the *NEL tool*-based experiments as well as our new strategy for an active warden in (Mazurczyk et al., under review).
-These details will be added to the documentation once our work passed an academic peer review.

 ## Introduction

 In *Network Steganography* research, a *covert channel* is a stealthy communication channel (see [this paper](https://cacm.acm.org/magazines/2018/1/223894/fulltext), [our short video](https://vimeo.com/245230404) (4min) or [our overview video](http://ih-patterns.blogspot.de/2018/04/talk-on-information-hiding-and-hiding.html) (31min) for an introduction or (Mazurczyk et al., 2016) for detailled fundamentals).
 Some covert channels are capable of performing a so-called [**Network Environment Learning** phase](https://www.researchgate.net/publication/229091999_The_Problem_of_Traffic_Normalization_Within_a_Covert_Channel%27s_Network_Environment_Learning_Phase?ev=srch_pub&_sg=yiWm%2Fl1DEUeQDayeMTW0oEMG5Uyxo4zfcmAAOkr6NkJtTx6g7xucnaWMAIFkzvlq_n6tx%2Fpj8MwJkZ%2FDhSCYZtVcY3G8XFjtuD0wGGY97liDms58KUp77JmWf%2F2uLjaFg_9rtZQe80mfDWVt%2BOxdHhJvIgvvSP8%2FJUpvi9Tx32b%2BASAG60z5JBglEJw%2Fx0RbUK) (or: NEL phase).
 Such NEL-capable covert channels